Why Local LLMs Hallucinate When Your AI Agent Has Search

 Where It Broke: Three Failure Modes

-Failure Mode 1: Broken Tool Use
+Failure Mode 1: Tooling Breakdown

 Qwen 3.5 (9B) couldn’t reliably produce the JSON needed to call search tools.
 Three out of four attempts threw a KeyError.
 The model would output something close to the expected format but with wrong keys or malformed structure.